 If I put a shovel in the ground, they’re there.
 Everywhere, they rise up.
 Like zombies—in a zombie movie that has no ending.
 They might find a home in nearby park, or maybe I’ll make some sort of rain garden.
 This pile has moved three times within a ten-foot radius.
 That’s a stupid amount of wasted energy.
 Maybe they already ate my brain.

 Stones large and small, from the retaining wall that I’m replacing.
 Spiders love them.
 It’s less of a pile now; I spread them out the other day to re-assess what I had.
 They need to go somewhere.
 The green tarp is filled with compactable gravel that I’m using for the foundation of the new retaining wall.
 Until it’s empty, it remains.

 These guys.
 A sprawling six-ton pile, minus what I’ve already put into the slow-going 50-foot wall.
 It took a lot time and effort to get each stone to the backyard, moving them off of wood pallets and then back on to pallets.
 I’ve handled each stone at least twice but I’ve never counted them.
 It looks chaotic at a glace, but they’re all organized by either size, thickness, common irregularities, or some other criteria that I can’t recall.

 The rainy season has begun and these piles may not budge until Spring.
-So I should probably do something about the office.
+But I could probably do something about my office.